When can dictionary learning uniquely recover sparse data from subsamples?: Discussion

 \section{Discussion}

-In this article, we have investigated whether one can recover sparse vectors from subsampled measurements $Y = \{\mathbf{y}_1,\ldots, \mathbf{y}_N\}$, where $Y$ was obtained by multiplying the sparse vectors by an unknown sampling matrix (Problem \ref{theACSproblem}).
-Specifically, we have shown that any learning scheme that converges a model of predictive coding for a sufficient number of samples of compressed data solves Problem \ref{theACSproblem} uniquely as long as a necessary condition of compressed sensing is met.
-Interestingly, our proof does not require any assumptions about the predictive model.
-In contrast, previous studies of uniqueness of dictionary learning were limited to complete dictionaries, e.g. \cite{gribonval2010}, or relied on additional assumptions.
-For example, \cite{aharon2006} required the learned dictionary $B$ to fulfill CS condition (\ref{CSassump}) and put assumptions on the sparse codes $\mathbf{b}_i$ that could occur.
-In general, it seems computationally challenging to enforce such requirements in a model of predictive coding that is dynamically evolving under the learning process.
+In this article, we have proved theorems specifying bounds on the number of samples $N$ sufficient for guaranteeing uniqueness in sparse dictionary learning.
+Such bounds depend critically on the precise problem statement.
+In particular, a guarantee with certainty that {\it any} generation matrix $A$ is recoverable (Theorem \ref{unique_thm1}) requires more samples than a guarantee with probability one for a particular $A$ (Theorem \ref{rand_thm1}) or for all but a Lebesgue measure zero set (Theorem \ref{rand_thm2}).
+We note that the lower bound for achieving the deterministic guarantee given here is a drastic tightening of an earlier bound \cite{hillar2011ramsey}, which used Ramsey theory.

-An interesting question is how many learning samples have to be presented in order for SDL to succeed.
-For the deterministic Theorem \ref{deterministic_Thm}, the number of data samples $N_D$ is very large so that Ramsey theory can control the supports of inferred vectors.
-In contrast, the uniqueness result in \cite{aharon2006} and Theorems \ref{rand_thm1},~\ref{rand_thm2} in Section \ref{proof_prob_Section} require far fewer samples $N_R$.
-It is an open problem how much smaller $N_D$ can be made in a proof of Theorem \ref{deterministic_Thm} or $N_R$ for its randomized counterparts.
-In regimes of moderate overcompleteness or compression, experimental (e.g., \cite{aharon2006, NIPS10}) results suggest that the typical amount of data required for successful SDL is smaller than $N_R$.
-One possible explanation for this discrepancy is that SDL coding maps $\mathbf{b} = f(\mathbf{y})$ are structured, whereas the code vectors $\mathbf{b}_i$ in a supposed reconstructions (\ref{PDaeqB}) are arbitrary.
+We emphasize that our theorems rely on systematic construction of training samples, which for Theorems \ref{rand_thm1} and \ref{rand_thm2} include random drawing.
+It is an open problem how much our bounds can be strengthened.
+In regimes of moderate compression, computer experiments (e.g., \cite{aharon2006, NIPS10}) suggest that the amount of data needed for successful SDL is smaller than our estimates.

-One question not addressed in this work is to find conditions under which predictive coding is guaranteed to converge.
-Although widely used in practice, sparse dictionary learning algorithms are typically non-convex, and finding a proof of convergence for an SDL scheme is challenging \cite{mairal2010online, gribonval2010, balavoine2012convergence, spielman2012}.
-What we have shown here is that whenever SDL converges, recovery of high-dimensional sparse codes is automatically guaranteed, independent of any assumptions on the dictionary learning algorithm or the coding of sparse vectors.
+Another important item left unaddressed here is to find conditions under which sparse dictionary learning is guaranteed to converge.
+Although widely used in practice, sparse dictionary learning algorithms are typically non-convex, and finding a proof of convergence for an SDL scheme can be challenging \cite{mairal2010online, gribonval2010, balavoine2012convergence, spielman2012, arora2013new, agarwal2013exact, agarwal2013learning, arora2014more}.